 Register here to attend a worship service.
 The size of the in-person congregation is limited by local and state regulations designed to protect people from community-spread of the COVID-19 coronavirus.

 Registration allow us to maintain records of attendees for contact tracing purposes.
 When you sign up for a worship service, you are agreeing to abide by the Diocesan Covenant for Regathering and other expectations described in this e-mail.
 Click here to read the Diocesan Covenant for Regathering.
 If you will be participating in worship and remaining in your vehicle, you do not need to sign up.
 If listening from a vehicle, you may want to access the Facebook Live feed for better audio.

 Please utilize online worship opportunities (rather than in-person offerings) if you or someone in your household is unwell, or has been in contact with a person who is unwell.

 While you may wear anything from picnic clothes to your Sunday best, all worshipers aged 3 and older MUST WEAR A MASK at all times.

-Currently, we are not offering Holy Eucharist at any of our services.
+Currently, we are offering Holy Eucharist at our services.

 Please pick up worship bulletins for your household members as you enter, and take them home with you.
 You may access Sunday bulletins via Facebook, and the bulletin for each coming Sunday will also be available in the weekly Thursday e-news.